COMPUTING PRIMITIVE POLYNOMIALS

 Download

-Parsing for polynomials and factor tables is handled in ppParser.h and ppParser.cpp I took the liberty of using my own LALR(1) parser generator for the polynomial input parser and the factor table parser.
+Parsing for polynomials and factor tables is handled in ppParser.hpp and ppParser.cpp I took the liberty of using my own LALR(1) parser generator for the polynomial input parser and the factor table parser.
 Here is the polynomial grammar and its LALR(1) parse tables.
 And here is the factor table grammar and the factor table parse tables The C++ LR parser isn't hard to implement using STL vectors and the automatically generated parse tables above.

 There's a makefile for macOS, Ubuntu Linux, and Windows/Cygwin.
 I have not tested on Windows/Cygwin yet.